 “My name is Steven.
 I serve in 5 jails, 3 federal prisons, and 2 state prisons and there are people asking for books in each of these institutions.
 What I do is place books in each institution’s Religious Services library, so it is cost-effective that way.
 Do you have books we could have?”

-(this blog is recorded on the full page: quick time player needed)
+(this blog is recorded on the full page: quick time player needed; works best with Firefox)